Personal Injury vs Workers Comp: Getting Into a Car Accident At Work

 Car accident injuries are difficult enough without having to deal with workers compensation issues on top of everything else.
 However, this may be the case if you end up in an accident while on the job.
 An Orlando personal injury attorney can help you sort through your case and determine if you need to file a personal injury claim for your injuries or if you would benefit more from a workers compensation claim.
-Contact Payer Law Group for more information.
+Contact Payer Law for more information.

 Driving “at work”